 curl -fsSL https://ollama.com/install.sh | sh

-To pull this model we need to run the following command in our terminal
+To pull our chosen model, we need to run the following command in the terminal

 curl http://localhost:11434/api/chat -d '{